 adjust android device display density via adb

 As you can see, the default display density of my Samsung Galaxy S24 Ultra is ‘450’.
-If I have to scale the display size to a large or larger size, I’ll multiply ‘450’ with ‘1.1’ or ‘1.2’ to get the target value.
-Thus for a large display size, I’ll have to use ‘495’ (450 x 1.1), and ‘540’ (450 x 1.2) for a larger size.
+If I have to scale the display to a larger size, I’ll multiply ‘450’ by ‘1.1’ or ‘1.2’ to get the target value.
+Thus, for a large display size, I’ll have to use ‘495’ (450 x 1.1), and ‘540’ (450 x 1.2) for a larger size.
 Thus, my command will be as shown below:

 adb shell wm density 495